AndreWohnsland/CocktailBerry/docs/faq.md

 ### What about Tube Volume

 If your pumps got a long tube to the bottle, the first cocktail may have too little volume.
-You can set the `MAKER_TUBE_VOLUME` to an approximate value which corresponds to the average of the tube volume.
+You can set the tube volume of each pump in `PUMP_CONFIG`.
 When applying a new bottle, CocktailBerry will also pump that much volume up.

 ### Implementing LEDs